novaku/indoquran-web/README.md

 For production deployment with Docker:

 1. Make sure your `deploy/.env.production` file is configured with your production settings
+2. Update OAuth redirect URIs in your OAuth provider dashboards to include your production domain
-2. Run the deployment command:
+3. Run the deployment command:

 ```bash
 ./deploy/docker.sh deploy